 If you get stuck

-- Pick a new thread and follow this new trail.
+- Choose a different research direction and follow this new trail.

 - Do some more background reading.
 Reading other people's family histories may give you some fresh ideas.
-Also, there may be new family histories, new community histories, new historical works on places that are important for your family's history.
+Always check if any new family or community histories have been published, or any recent books or journal articles relating to places that are important for your family's history.

 - Sometimes you need to come back to a problem later after you’ve checked other sources.

-- Or, unfortunately, you might have to accept that you’ll never know the answer to a particular question.
+- Unfortunately, you might have to accept that you’ll never know the answer to a particular question.